Leasburg in Caswell County, North Carolina — The American South (South Atlantic)

 Erected 1954 by North Carolina Archives, Conservation, and Highway Departments.
 (Marker Number G-61.)

 Location.
 36° 23.681′ N, 79° 9.297′ W. Marker is in Leasburg, North Carolina, in Caswell County.
 Marker is on U.S. 158 just west of Solomon Lea Road, on the left when traveling east.
-Click for map.
+Touch for map.
 Marker is in this post office area: Leasburg NC 27291, United States of America.
+Touch for directions.

 Additional keywords.
 University of North Carolina, Methodist Church, Caswell County